oopsmonk/documentation/blueprints/0.1/introduction/overview.md

 # Application blueprints

-**A blueprint is a document that explains how IOTA technology is used to solve real problems and to support well defined business needs.
-It provides guidelines for you to replicate and deploy the solution in similar systems and to test different business models.**
+**These blueprints provide guidelines for you to replicate and deploy IOTA  technology in real-world scenarios.**

-Blueprints are designed to do the following:
+Blueprints do the following:

-- **Overview:** Describe a problem and a solution
+- Describe a problem and a solution
-- **App architecture:** Present an architecture that shows you how to solve the problem with IOTA
+- Present an architecture that shows you how to solve the problem with IOTA technology
-- **Deploy and test:** Explain how you can test, edit, and deploy the blueprint (if a demo is available)
+- Explain how you can test, edit, and deploy the blueprint if a demo is available

 -------------------------
 ![Data Marketplace](../images/data-marketplace-thumbnail.png)